 Each year more and more Canadian students become aware of, and apply to, US osteopathic medical schools.
 The Canadian cohort in the DO education landscape is now becoming more and more recognized by the USDO leadership.
-With recent efforts, The Student Osteopathic Medical Association (SOMA) and the Canadian Osteopathic Medical Student Association (COMSA) will begin to work together to help advocate for the USDO path for Canadians, and increase the degree’s presence in the Canadian healthcare landscape.
+With recent efforts, The Student Osteopathic Medical Association (SOMA) and COMSA will begin to work together to help advocate for the US DO path for Canadians and increase the degree’s presence in the Canadian healthcare landscape.
 Below are some relevant links regarding Canadian DOs

-As of February 2019, US Osteopathic Medical Graduates are eligible to apply into the Canadian Residency Match (CaRMS).
-However, there are certain limitations/requirements of Osteopathic Graduates – namely that for all provinces (with the exception of Quebec) USDO’s are only allowed to apply to International Medical Graduate positions, rather than positions that are open to Canadian and American MD graduates.
+As of February 2019, US Osteopathic Medical Graduates are eligible to apply to the Canadian Residency Match (CaRMS).
+However, there are certain limitations/requirements of Osteopathic Graduates – namely that for all provinces (with the exception of Quebec) US DO’s are only allowed to apply to International Medical Graduate positions, rather than positions that are open to Canadian and American MD graduates.
 Also note that to apply into the Ontario or Manitoba stream, one must be a Canadian Citizen or Canadian Permanent Resident.

 Additionally, to apply into the CaRMS service, an applicant needs to have passed the Medical Council of Canada Qualifying Examination Part 1 (MCCQE1) as well as the National Assessment Collaboration Exam (NAC).
 This is a change from the 2018 and prior cycles, where those who wished to apply into the CaRMS match needed to first pass the Medical Council of Canada Evaluating Examination (MCCEE).